shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Bleat!
 Bleeeat!”
 A painful cry came from across the river.

 Gra turned to look.
 Astalir was being cornered by the fourth bear.
-A splash off water hit the bear, swallowing itself into the bear’s mouth.
+A splash of water hit the bear, swallowing itself into the bear’s mouth.

 The bear choked and gagged, but made one last swipe at Astalir, knocking him into the river.
 The river iced up around where Astalir fell.